Pratyushs411/CrediWise/README.md

-# 🏦 LoanVision – Loan Approval Predictor
+# 🏦 CrediWise – Loan Approval Predictor

 LoanVision is a Streamlit-based web application that predicts loan approval decisions using a trained Random Forest classifier.